lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/1_Use_Source_Repositories_for_Code.md

 # Use Source Repositories for Code Source Control

 ### Why do this
- - You want to use GCP to host your analysis source code
+ - You want to use GCP to host your reasearch job(s) source code
- - You want to build a CI/CD pipeline on GCP
+ - You want to build a [CI/CD pipeline](https://cloud.google.com/solutions/continuous-delivery/) on GCP

 ### What is this
- - Code repository hosted on GCP - can be new or mirror of existing repo
+ - Code repository hosted on GCP - can be new or mirror of existing code repo
+ - Supports integration with GitHub or Bitbucket

 ### Key considerations
- - Source Repositories can be easily integrated with other GCP services
+ - Source Repositories can be easily integrated with other GCP services, such as Cloud Storage
  - Use integrated code source repositories to build a CI/CD pipeline using other GCP services, such as CloudBuild

 ### How to do this